Professor Laura Swift

 Research

 In recent years I have been working with contemporary theatre-makers on their process and practice, and my research interests have incorporated the psychology of making creative work around the theme of fragmentation, how it acts as a creative stimulus, and how we can represent it artistically.
-A full production inspired by my collaboration with Potential Difference Theatre (https://www.potentialdifference.org.uk/) is planned for 2023.
+A full production by Potential Difference Theatre (https://www.potentialdifference.org.uk/) inspired by the papyrus fragments of lost Greek tragedies and our human need to tell stories and piece together information toured in London and Oxford in 2023, and I have also published on the process of an academic/creative collaboration.

 Selected Publications